3.2 Your AIPS message file

 for details.

 At most AIPS installations, you get a message server by default.
 You may also control the size and appearance of the message server with parameters in the X-Windows .Xdefaults file.
-These parameters are also listed in by HELP MSGSRV C R.
+These parameters are also listed in by HELP MSGSRV C R. If the message server window has quit, you can restart it with the verb STARTTV.

 You may review the contents of the message file by typing PRTMSG C R at the > prompt at your terminal.
 PRTMSG is an example of an AIPS “verb” — it does not need a GO from you to execute, and it is not shed from your terminal.
 Each message in the file has, associated with the text, the time, task name, POPS number, and the priority of the message.
 The priority codes range from 0 for user input to 2 for “unimportant” messages to 5 for “answers” and other significant normal messages to 8 for serious error messages.
 The PRTMSG verb has adverbs to let you select either the printer or your window or terminal for the display and to let you control which messages will be displayed.
 For example, to set the minimum priority level for messages to be displayed, type: